 Reserving Shares Available for Granting Equity Awards is Important for Meeting our Future Compensation Needs.
 A significant portion of the compensation for our senior officers is in the form of equity compensation.
-In addition, approximately 801 of our regular, full-time employees hold outstanding equity awards as of March 1, 2016.
+In addition, approximately

+801 of our regular, full-time employees hold outstanding equity awards as of March 1, 2016.
 If the Amendment is approved, we expect that the share reserve increase will allow us to continue to grant stock-based compensation at levels we deem appropriate for at least the next 3 years, and that we will not have to restructure our existing compensation programs for reasons that are not directly related to the achievement of our business objectives.
-To remain competitive without stock-based compensation arrangements, it likely will be necessary to replace components of compensation of equity awards and cash compensation provide a more effective compensation strategy than cash alone for attracting, retaining and motivating our employees long-term and aligning employees' and stockholders' interests.
+To remain competitive without stock-based compensation arrangements, it likely will be necessary to replace components of compensation previously awarded in equity with cash.
+We do not believe increasing cash compensation to make up for any shortfall in equity compensation would be practical or advisable, because we believe that a combination of equity awards and cash compensation provide a more effective compensation strategy than cash alone for attracting, retaining and motivating our employees long-term and aligning employees' and stockholders' interests.
 In addition, any significant increase in cash compensation in lieu of equity awards could substantially increase our operating expenses and reduce our cash flow from operations, which could adversely affect our business results and could adversely affect our business strategy, including using cash flow for research and development of innovative new products, and improvements in the quality and performance of existing products.